 -- the Organ Repair Man

-The most frequent problems found in pipe organs are dead notes and cyphers; the latter are pipes which sound when they should not (See blog, Cyphers).
+The most frequent problems found in pipe organs are dead notes and cyphers; the latter are malfunctions which cause pipes to sound when they should not (See blog, Cyphers).

-In the case of dead notes, if we can reproduce the problem from multiple places we can pinpoint that the problem is at the pipe and not in the relay.
+In the case of dead notes (keys which fail to produce sound when a stop is drawn and a key is depressed) if we can reproduce the problem from multiple places we can pinpoint that the problem is at the pipe and not in the relay.

 This is called triangulation, and it's a helpful skill.

-If, for example, we discover a dead note on the low F6 on the Great 8' Concert Flute, and we find that the 16' Bourdon in the Pedal is also dead on tenor F18, and if it's the same stop, same pipe, we've triangulated where the problem is.
+If, for example, we discover a dead note on the low F6 on the Great 8' Concert Flute, and we find that the 16' Bourdon in the Pedal is also dead on tenor F18, and if it's the same rank, then we've triangulated that the malfunction is with this pipe.

 It's a good idea to keep a notebook where a record can be kept of issues like this for the organ technician.

-By far the simplest of systems for communicating to the technician which note or pipe is the problem is to count keys from low C; in this system middle C is #25 and there is no confusion about which key on the keyboard is intended.
+By far the simplest of systems for communicating to the technician which note or pipe is at fault is to count keys chromatically from left to right starting at low C; in this system middle C is #25 and there is no confusion about which key on the keyboard is intended.